 Now Legal are authorised by you to exchange contracts by whatever means they deem desirable.
 Please note that if you want to complete within 10 working days of exchange of contracts we do need to levy an additional charge of £50.00 plus VAT.

-It is your responsibility to make the necessary financial arrangements and make certain that there will be sufficient funds to complete the property transaction and pay all fees, costs and disbursements.
+It is your responsibility to make the necessary financial arrangements and make certain that there will be sufficient funds to complete the property transaction and pay all fees, costs, stamp duty and disbursements.

 Conflict of Interest